AMSII/blue/blue/w16d4/objects2.md

 console.log(andr);
 ```

-3. Add a `favoriteFood` to your second one.
+3. Add a `favoriteFood` key to your second one.

 RECAP:
 - The constructor is a blueprint.
 You use it create instances of new objects of that blueprint.